jtcond13/SAS-Programming-Notes/SAS_notes1.md

 -Programs are executed one step at a time, steps found to have syntax erros are not executed

 -Syntax errors will appear in the log

+-Variable names are not case sensitive; they must be 1-32 characters and start with a letter or underscore, followed by letters, underscores and numbers

 Data
 ===========
--Data is stored in libraries, which are referred to in code as LIBREFs
+-Data is stored in libraries, which are referred to in code as `LIBREF`

 -You can create your own libraries using the `LIBNAME` assignment statement

--Data Sets contain a table, composed of variables (columns) and rows (observations), and a descriptor portion
+-Data Sets contain a table, composed of variables (columns) and rows (observations), and a descriptor portion, composed of information about the data set and variable attributes such as name, type (character or numeric) and length.

+-`PROC CONTENTS DATA=libref.SAS-data-set; RUN;` will display the data set descriptor portion

+-Missing value are valid in SAS, with missing character values just showing ' ' and missing numeric values displayed as '.'

--Use `PROC CONTENTS` with `ibref._ALL_` to display the contents of a SAS library.
+-Use `PROC CONTENTS` with `libref._ALL_` to display the contents of a SAS library.
 The report will list all the SAS files contained in the library, as well as the descriptor portion of each data set in the library.

+-You'd access a library like:

+	%let path=**filepath**;
+	libname orion "&path";